 When you start tomatoes from seedlings, someone else does the work of starting the seeds and caring for the seedlings for the first few weeks.
 It’s significantly less time-consuming and you don’t need seed starting supplies or a dedicated space in your home.
 The downside is that big box stores and garden centers generally carry a very limited number of tomato seedling varieties.
 However, you may be able to find a wider variety of heirloom tomato seedlings at farmers markets and small local farms.

-If it’s your very first year growing tomatoes, especially if you only plan to grow a few tomato plants, I recommend starting with seedlings and focusing on learning how to plant and care for those rather than taking on the additional tasks of setting up an indoor seed starting space, learning how to start seeds and care for indoor seedlings.
+If it’s your very first year growing tomatoes, especially if you only plan to grow a few tomato plants, I recommend starting with seedlings and focusing on learning how to plant and care for those rather than taking on the additional tasks of setting up an indoor seed starting space, learning how to start seeds and caring for indoor seedlings.

 Growing Tomatoes from Seed